Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 Hardware Considerations for Montreal's Climate

-• Pick high-brightness screens (2,000+ nits) for full sunlight readability
+• Pick high-brightness screens (2,000+ nits) for direct sunlight

-• Install cooling fans or ventilation systems to prevent internal overheating
+• Install cooling fans or ventilation systems

-• Ensure weather-sealed enclosures protect against sudden downpours
+• Ensure enclosures are sealed against rain

 Popular Digital Signage Locations in Montreal